 Panic at the Airport (saying Good-bye to your Time Abroad)

-The moment you start your adventure as an expat you are aware of the fact that usually after a few years you will move again.
+The moment you start your adventure as an expatriate you are aware of the fact that usually after a few years you will move again.
 Maybe you move back home, maybe you move to another country, but you will leave this place that you called home for the last years.

 There are some expats who literally can't wait to get on the plane and leave this city behind and continue their lives back home, but the majority of us is confronted with some weird feelings.
-Of course we expect that saying good-bye is not easy, but we don't expect those feelings of confusion, helplessness, disorientation, pain.
+Of course we expect that saying good-bye is not easy, but we don't expect those feelings of confusion, helplessness, disorientation and pain.